episerver/EPiServer.Telemetry.UI/README.md

 ### Current tracking events

-> The list of current tracking events will be provided soon.
+See the tracking events and their purpose in this file: [Trackers.xlsx](./Trackers.xlsx)